Emergency Alerting with different voices

 Our latest OBPlayer has the capability of using AWS POLLY (Machine Learning AI) instead of the onboard TTS.
 When an alert is received, the text is sent to AWS POLLY using the various voices available on the dashboard setup.
 If a message comes in without an attached media, OBPlayer will first try using the POLLY service, and if it is not available, use the onboard TTS as a last resort.
 If the server at POLLY goes 404, or times out it switches automatically to the onboard TTS espeak application.

-POLLY is an additional paid service requiring a key that is easily put into your player dashboard.
-The cost for this service is minimal, $4.00 USD for one million characters, enough for thousands of hours of TTS.
+POLLY is a AWS service that offers a free key for basic alerting that is easily put into your player dashboard.
+For large network operators the cost for this AWS service starts at $4.00 USD for one million characters, enough for thousands of hours of TTS.
 Upon receiving and playing a valid CAP message, users of OBPlayer on a CATV head end with an image file (such as a JPEG from the alert issuer) will find it plays full screen, with a POLLY TTS of the message if there was no MP3 file sent.
 In the case where there was no MP3 or JPEG file in the alert, a red scroll (white text) will display with accompanying TTS.